-- In EYFS and KS1, children will follow the Little Wandle scheme reading phonically decodable books aligned to the phonic phase they are learning in the classroom, or the phase they are learning as part of a catchup intervention or the 'Rapid Catch Up' scheme. - From Year 2, children who have reached the end of phase 5, passed the Phonic Assessment and are fluent will then be STAR tested using Accelerated Reader and, if successful, will follow the AR scheme (for speed/fluency and comprehension) alongside (if appropriate) their Little Wandle phonically decodable book. - Whole class guided reading is used across the school as well as Little Wandle small group guided reading in reception and KS1. - KS2 use the 'VIPERS' questioning strands in guided reading lessons in progression to aid the understanding of vocabulary and retrieval, develop inference and prediction skills and to allow them to explain and summarise what they have read.
+- In EYFS and KS1, children will follow the Little Wandle scheme reading phonically decodable books aligned to the phonic phase they are learning in the classroom, or the phase they are learning as part of a catch up intervention or the Rapid Catch Up scheme. - From Year 2, children who have reached the end of phase 5, passed the Phonic Assessment and are fluent will then be STAR tested using Accelerated Reader and if successful will follow the AR scheme (for speed/fluency and comprehension) alongside (if appropriate) their Little Wandle phonically decodable book. - Whole class guided reading is used across the school as well as Little Wandle small group guided reading in reception and KS1.
+KS2 use the VIPERS questioning strands in progression to aid the understanding of vocabulary and retrieval, develop inference and prediction skills and to allow them to explain and summarise what they have read.